Indianola, Washington: History

-Development began in 1916 with the formation of the Indianola Beach Land Company by W. L. Gazzam to promote real estate sales on the land owned by the Loughreys.
-A dock and a store were built as amenities to attract buyers; a second store, the Beachcomber, was built the next year.
+Development of Indianola began in 1916 with the formation of the Indianola Beach Land Company by W. L. Gazzam to promote real estate sales on the land owned by the Loughreys.
+A dock and a store were built as amenities to attract buyers.
 From the beginning, Indianola has been a vacation community, with its population inflating considerably in the summertime.

 In the early 20th century, most transportation on Puget Sound was by steamer, and a community's dock was often its only lifeline to the outside world.
 Such was the case for the young community of Indianola Beach, and by 1918 a steamer was docking there every weekend.
 Daily ferry service was initiated in 1919 when Carl Hendrix organized twelve passengers to pay in advance for one year's daily service between Indianola Beach and Seattle.
 Hendrix and his wife established a school the same year.

 Cyrus Beede Pickrell, who had been Indian Agent for the Port Madison Reservation, moved to Indianola Beach from Suquamish with his family in 1920.
 Postal service had been discontinued, so when the Pickrells opened a new store, they housed the postal operation at Indianola Beach with Cyrus as Postmaster.
 Around this time, the Postmaster General took issue with the double name of Indianola Beach and the post office was renamed Kitsap in honor of Chief Kitsap of the Suquamish tribe.

 Plans to establish a library and community hall were cause for much activity and development in the 1920s.
 Lots were auctioned off and a carnival was held in 1927 to raise funds.
 The Indianola Beach Improvement Club was incorporated in 1928 to raise more building money.
 The club acquired some lots from W. L. Gazzam, which were raffled off with the proceeds going toward the purchase of property on which to build the structure.
 The Indianola Clubhouse was finally built in 1930.